Maine DEP issues permit for construction of CMP corridor

 “Building new ways to deliver low-carbon energy to our region is a critical piece of tackling the climate crisis,” said Phelps Turner, senior attorney at the foundation.
 “DEP was absolutely right to impose significant environmental conditions on this project and ensure that it does not harm critical wildlife areas.
 (The CMP corridor) will allow New England to retire dirty fossil fuel plants in the coming years, which is a win for our health and our climate.”

-The National Resources Council of Maine issued a statement criticizing DEP for issuing the permit, saying the corridor project would cause more harm than good.
+The Natural Resources Council of Maine issued a statement criticizing DEP for issuing the permit, saying the corridor project would cause more harm than good.

 “Today’s DEP permit fails to address the fact that CMP’s proposed transmission corridor would result in no real reduction in global carbon pollution while inflicting enormous harm on Maine’s North Woods and the local communities and Mainers who depend on it for their livelihoods,” it said.
 “This project remains a bad deal for Maine.”